open5gs/open5gs/docs/_docs/guide/03_splitting_network_elements.md

 ``` $ /etc/init.d/mongodb restart ```

 # External MME
+In it's simplest form the MME has 3 interfaces:
+ * S1AP - Connections from eNodeBs
+ * S6a - Connection to HSS (Diameter)
+ * S11 - Connection to S-GW (GTP-C)

 ### S11 Interface Configuration
 Edit ```/etc/nextepc/mme.conf```, filling the IP address of the S-GW and P-GW servers.
 ```